How to Brew Loose Leaf Black Tea and Herbal Infusions

 The Most Personal Beverage

 Here at Smith Teamaker, we believe strongly in making tea a personal experience.
 The instructions and guidelines above are simply recommendations.
-You may find that you enjoy a much shorter extraction (Steve preferred his cup of Bungalow steeped closer to 3 minutes than to 5).
+You may find that you enjoy a much shorter extraction (Steve preferred his cup of No. 47 Bungalow steeped closer to 3 minutes than to 5).
 The beauty is being able to control that experience, and removing the leaf from the water at your choosing to create something you like.
 Have fun and keep experimenting and adjusting so eventually, you can easily become your own tea master.